-Limited Retention items are items kept by the library for a specified period of time and then discarded, ranging from a few months to 5 years.
-Because these items will not be preserved for long durations, special rules apply.
+Limited Retention titles are kept by the library for a temporary amount of time and then older issues are discarded, ranging from a few months to 5 years.
+Since limited retention titles are not kept permanently, special rules apply.

-These titles should have a note clarifying that it’s a limited retention title at the top of the check-in record, along with flagging instructions, like so:
+These titles should have a note clarifying that it’s a limited retention title at the top of the check-in record like so:

 Limited Retention items will not have a bind title and will include often include binding notes indicating that issues have been discarded.

 Limited retention titles are also denoted in the 860 field of the bib record (the "library has" note).
 This title, for example, is retained for 5 years then discarded:

 With limited retention titles, you will often need to perform card maintenance after several issues have been discarded.
 The discard process is generally performed by either Preservation personnel or student employees.
 Full discard procedures can be found in the Discard Area section of the Serials Work Study & Hourly Employees StaffGuide.

 However, the Receiving Specialist will be responsible for deleting the boxes for these issues after the main discard process has been completed.
 When checking in limited retention titles, watch for clusters of suppressed boxes with the "removed" status.
 If you see these, look for a corresponding BIND INFO note in the check-in record.
 This note should indicate the dates and enumeration of the discarded issues, which should match the removed boxes in the check-in card, followed by the date and initials of the staff member that did the discarding.
 Example: